KarelZe/thesis/references/obsidian/📑notes/🧭Random Feature Permutation notes.md

 This PDP-based feature importance should be interpreted with care.
 It captures only the main effect of the feature and ignores possible feature interactions.
 A feature could be very important based on other methods such as [permutation feature importance](https://christophm.github.io/interpretable-ml-book/feature-importance.html#feature-importance), but the PDP could be flat as the feature affects the prediction mainly through interactions with other features.
 Another drawback of this measure is that it is defined over the unique values.
 A unique feature value with just one instance is given the same weight in the importance computation as a value with many instances (https://christophm.github.io/interpretable-ml-book/pdp.html)

+## Word salad 🥗
+As the

+One such

+This leaves us

+Consequently, we derive feature importances using random feature permutation, which is model-agnostic and computationally efficient.

+Random feature permutation only yields global

+Our goal is to understand the contribution of a feature to the correct prediction, rather than attributing the prediction to specific features.

+Our setting is unique.

+As we defined derived features, such as the proximity to the quotes, features can not assumed to be independent.

+Substitution effects

+However, feature independence is

+The features used by the model may also be different.
+The quote

+Also machine learning classifiers have simultaneous access to Also feature importances, may be diluted over several features, known as as features may encode the same information redundantly

+Also, features.
+Classical

+As such, we adapt random feature importance to our setting

+Random feature permutation was originally proposed in

+Random feature permutation is model-agnostic and can be used with different error estimates.
+For consistency the change in accuracy is used in our work.

+The change can be estimated, as the absolute or relative difference.

+Random feature permutation as proposed by b

+Permuting features also

+The complete algorithm is given in:

+Two major drawbacks of random feature permutation, are

+One major drawback of random feature permutation is, that it doesn't help with local interpretability.
+Correlations are artificially broken

+unrealistic permutations